SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-Summary.md

 ## In the next lesson, you will learn:

 - Arrays
-  - Definition and syntax
+  - definition and syntax
 - Array iteration
-  - How we iterate over array
+  - how we iterate over array
-  - Alternative ways to iterate using a for-of loop
+  - alternative ways to iterate using a for-of loop
 - Array operations

 [/slide]